kylemanna/docker-openvpn/README.md

         $ dig google.com  # won't use the search directives in resolv.conf
         $ nslookup google.com # will use search

+* Consider setting up a [systemd service](/docs/systemd.md) for automatic start-up at boot time and restart in the event the OpenVPN daemon or Docker crashes.

 ## How Does It Work?

 Initialize the volume container using the `kylemanna/openvpn` image with the